Jump to sectionWhat is workplace wellness?

 - Greater productivity and employee satisfaction

 If you’re interested in learning about other ways your company can encourage employees to develop a healthy lifestyle, then you should check out BetterUp Care.
-It is a comprehensive mental health solution that we believe should be a part of every wellness initiative.
+It’s a comprehensive solution that we believe should be a part of every wellness initiative.

 BetterUp Fellow Coach, ACC PhD